Minerte/Linux-shell/Gentoo/installer/readme.md

-For more detils pls follow this link: [Gentoo wiki Full Disk Encryption From Scratch](https://wiki.gentoo.org/wiki/Full_Disk_Encryption_From_Scratch)
+For more details please follow this link: [Gentoo wiki Full Disk Encryption From Scratch](https://wiki.gentoo.org/wiki/Full_Disk_Encryption_From_Scratch)
+This is not directly a guide is for the installer autoscript and a guide for the autoscript if somethings go wrong and for trubelshoot.

 # For use with encrypt-gpg.sh
 **The partition needs/will to look like this:**